-In addition, Ryann represents clients in proceedings before the U.S. Patent and Trademark Office, including in patent post-grant proceedings before the Patent Trial and Appeal Board (PTAB) and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
+Ryann represents clients in patent and trademark prosecution before the U.S. Patent and Trademark Office, as well as in patent post-grant proceedings before the Patent Trial and Appeal Board (PTAB) and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
 In addition, Ryann counsels clients through various types of IP-related contract negotiations, including settlement agreements, licenses, co-existence agreements, and the like.

 Education and Engineering Experience